CyberFlameGO/svnpython/Doc/library/functions.rst

    Consider using the :func:`raw_input` function for general input from users.

-.. function:: int([x[, base]])
+.. function:: int([x[, radix]])

    Convert a string or number to a plain integer.
 If the argument is a string, it must contain a possibly signed decimal number representable as a Python integer, possibly embedded in whitespace.
-The *base* parameter gives the base for the conversion (which is 10 by default) and may be any integer in the range [2, 36], or zero.
-If *base* is zero, the proper radix is determined based on the contents of string; the interpretation is the same as for integer literals.
-(See :ref:`numbers`.)
-If *base* is specified and *x* is not a string, :exc:`TypeError` is raised.
+The *radix* parameter gives the base for the conversion (which is 10 by default) and may be any integer in the range [2, 36], or zero.
+If *radix* is zero, the proper radix is guessed based on the contents of string; the interpretation is the same as for integer literals.
+If *radix* is specified and *x* is not a string, :exc:`TypeError` is raised.
 Otherwise, the argument may be a plain or long integer or a floating point number.
 Conversion of floating point numbers to integers truncates (towards zero).
 If the argument is outside the integer range a long object will be returned instead.
 If no arguments are given, returns ``0``.

    The integer type is described in :ref:`typesnumeric`.